Lift & Project Systems Performing on the Partial-Vertex-Cover Polytope: Abstract

+As lift-and-project systems have given the best algorithms known for numerous combinatorial optimization problems, our results show that restricted yet powerful models of computation derived by many \lap\ systems fail to witness $c$-approximate solutions to \pvc\ for any constant $c$, and for $t=O(n)$.
+As further motivation for our results, we show that the SDP that has given the best algorithm known for \pvc\ has integrality gap $n/t$ on instances that can be solved by the level-1 LP relaxation derived by the \iLS\ system.
+This constitutes another rare phenomenon where (even in \cut{some} specific instances) a static LP outperforms an SDP that has been used for the best approximation guarantee for the problem at hand.
 Finally, we believe our results are of independent interest as they are among the very few known integrality gap lower bounds for LP and SDP 0-1 relaxations in which not all variables possess the same semantics in the underlying combinatorial optimization problem.
-Most importantly, one of our main contributions is that we make explicit of a new and simple methodology of constructing solutions to LP relaxations that almost trivially satisfy constraints derived by all SDP \lap\ systems known to be useful for algorithmic positive results (except the \iLa\ system).
+To achieve our results, we utilize a common methodology of constructing solutions to LP relaxations that almost trivially satisfy constraints derived by all SDP \lap\ systems known to be useful for algorithmic positive results (except the \iLa\ system).
 The latter sheds some light as to why \iLa\ tightenings seem strictly stronger than \iLSp\ or \iSAp\ tightenings.